tobybatch/kimai2/docs/build.md

 FROM kimai/kimai2:apache-1.12-prod
 COPY --from=php-base /usr/local/etc/php/conf.d/docker-php-ext-xsl.ini /usr/local/etc/php/conf.d/docker-php-ext-xsl.ini
 COPY --from=php-base /usr/local/lib/php/extensions/no-debug-non-zts-20190902/xsl.so /usr/local/lib/php/extensions/no-debug-non-zts-20190902/xsl.so
 ```

+Attention: the above example is outdated and does not work with Kimai 2.x.

 ## Building for other architectures, Pi, Mac etc

-Currently the CI chain doesn't do this for us but it is possible to build your own image for ARMN cpus. **Note** Symfony doesn't seem to support ARM7, so older Pi's are not supported.
+Currently, the CI chain doesn't do this for us, but it is possible to build your own image, e.g. for ARM CPUs.

+**Note** Kimai doesn't seem to support 32-bit builds, so older Pi's are not supported.

-The process to build it relies on Buildx, install that from here <https://github.com/docker/buildx>
+The process to build it relies on `Buildx`, install that from here <https://github.com/docker/buildx>

 And then you can build an alternate architecture: